AhmedSaa3d/Parallel-Low-Pass-Filter/README.md

 - Low pass filtering smooths out noise.
 - It allows low frequency components of the image to pass through and blocks high frequencies.
 - Low pass image filters work by convolution which is a process of making each pixel of an image by a fixed size kernel.
+- for more details read low pass filter document.
 ## system Photos :
 ![](commandrun.png)
 ![](test.png)